The tribes of Panama:

 Panama has seven different indigenous groups within its country, each with their own traditions and characteristics.
-These tribes are the Bribri (click here to see our post about the Bribri), Naso, Bugle, Ngabe, Wounaan, Kuna and Embera.
+The tribes of Panama are the Bribri (click here to see our post about the Bribri), Naso, Bugle, Ngabe, Wounaan, Kuna and Embera.
 The larger communities are the Embera, Kuna and Ngabe.

 The Ngabe distinguish themselves by some of their peculiar traditions and beliefs.
 For example, after a death, the immediate family will stay up all night with the body for several nights, while drinking cacao and coffee, eating, and talking.
 It is important that candles remain lit all night.